In this article:

 ESOP Rules governing employee eligibility

 In order to satisfy IRS nondiscrimination guidelines, ESOP rules state ESOPs must cover a substantial percentage of non-highly compensated employees who have attained age 21 and completed a year of service.
 For this reason, ESOPs established by smaller companies usually cover all employees who have satisfied these minimum age and service requirements.

 ESOP rules have established a ceiling on the amount of annual compensation that can be recognized for determining participant allocations in ESOPs.
 The ESOP ceiling is set at $255,000 for plan years beginning in 2013, with future adjustments based on cost of living increases.
 For calendar 2013, an employee who is compensated at an annual rate of $350,000 will receive the same allocation within the ESOP as an employee who earns $255,000.

 ESOP rules also impose limits on the maximum annual additions to a participant’s ESOP account.
 Annual additions consist of a participant’s allocated share of the company’s ESOP contribution and any forfeitures.
 The maximum annual additions amount includes contributions to other plans such as a 401(k) plan.

 ESOP Rules governing leveraged ESOPs

-For leveraged ESOPs which satisfy a special nondiscrimination test, interest paid on the ESOP loan and forfeitures do not count as an annual addition (only C corporations).
+For leveraged ESOP programs that satisfy a special nondiscrimination test, interest paid on the ESOP loan and forfeitures does not count as an annual addition (only C corporations).

 Another ESOP rule allows certain leveraged ESOPs to determine the maximum annual additions by using the fair market value of the company stock released from the suspense account, if this value is less.